cchdo/cruise_report_2022_p02w/ctd_hydro_data_acq.rst

 The 95% confidence limits of 1.71 (µmol/kg) for all acceptable (flag 2) dissolved oxygen bottle data values and 1.52 (µmol/kg) for deep dissolved oxygen values are only presented as general indicators of the goodness of fit.
 CLIVAR GO-SHIP standards for CTD dissolved oxygen data are < 1% accuracy against on board Winkler titrated dissolved |O2| lab measurements.

-Minimal issues arose with the acquisition and processing of CTD dissolved oxygen data.
+Issues arose with the acquisition and processing of CTD dissolved oxygen data.
-  * Fitting routines were not behaving well for certain stations.
-SBE43 data are not reported but will be further investigated on land.
+  * SBE43 data appeared noisy at depths exceeding 800 m following a biofouling event during station 32.
+Sensors were replaced at stations 32 and 94 in an attempt to alleviate the noise, which gradually dissapated by station 101.

 CTD Dissolved Oxygen (RINKO)